 If there’s one place in the home that cries out for organization, it’s the foyer.
-Navigating it can even become a safety hazard, not to mention other dire consequences: Lose your car keys?
-Be late for work.
-Missing homework?
-First grader’s tantrum.
-Can’t find the dog’s leash?
-Uh-oh, puddle on the floor.
+Navigating it can even become a safety hazard, not to mention other dire consequences.
+Lose your car keys, and you're late for work.
+Homework goes missing, and your first grader has a tantrum.
+Can’t find the dog’s leash, and uh-oh, there's a puddle on the floor.

-Conventional wisdom often dictates that the use of white paint creates the illusion of larger space, but unless you have a really tiny vestibule, you can afford to go bold in a room you pass through quickly.
-So go ahead and wow visitors with a pop of something fearless.
+Conventional wisdom says white paint creates the illusion of larger space.
+But unless you have a really tiny vestibule, you can afford to go bold in a room you pass through quickly.
+So, go ahead and wow visitors with a pop of something fearless.
 Orange?
 Scarlet?
 Teal?
 Washable high-gloss paint makes short work of scuff marks and fingerprints.
-A gallon should do it. $36
+A gallon should do it.
+Average: $41.

 Do keep the ceiling white, though, to head off claustrophobia.